rakshith1890/react/README.md

 # react
-here are the basic react projects
+this is for practice purpose . the projects i have built for my learning